Michal-Dziedzinski/Michal-Dziedzinski/README.md

 # 👋 Hi there!

-I'm a front-end developer with six years of experience.
-I've worked with different front-end technologies like Vue.js and React.
-I also have experience in open-source projects and working in both big and small teams.
+I'm a front-end developer with professional experience in building user-centered web applications since 2017.
+I specialize in modern front-end technologies like Vue.js and React, and I’ve worked in diverse environments—from agile, fast-paced teams to larger, more complex projects.
+I’ve also contributed to open-source initiatives, which has further sharpened my skills and collaborative mindset.

-I really enjoy learning new things and spend a lot of time doing it.
-Besides, I like sharing what I know.
-I create courses and tutorials to help others learn about web development.
+I have a strong passion for continuous learning and enjoy exploring new tools and technologies in web development.
+I also love sharing my knowledge—I create courses and tutorials to help others grow as developers and improve their skills.

 ## ✉️ Feel free to contact me: